cnsuhao/engine1/docs/Methodology/BloodChemistryMethodology.md

 @anchor bloodchemistry-conclusions
 Conclusions
 -----------
 The current values output from the Blood Chemistry System provide accurate results for a clinical overview of patient health.
 Blood gases and hemoglobin (multiple types) are circulated using the transport methodology discussed in the @ref CircuitMethodology and the @ref TissueMethodology.
-The Blood Chemistry System is a powerful tool for validation of multiple systems within the %BioGears Engine.
+The Blood Chemistry System is a powerful tool for validation of multiple systems within the engine.
 The system is able to illustrate the dependencies each system has on another, i.e., if the %Respiratory System is unable to provide oxygen, a shortage of oxygen in the blood stream results, reducing both the arterial oxygen partial pressure and the oxygen saturation as displayed by the Blood Chemistry system.
 Future work will focus on adding additional key substances to provide a more complete assessment of a patient's overall health.

 @anchor bloodchemistry-future
 Future Work